ansible/ansible-runner-service/README.md

   - supports Ansible environments that use private libraries (ie. the library directory is stored within the project folder)
   - playbooks can be run with tags to change execution behavior
   - playbooks can use limit to restrict actions to a specific host
+  - playbooks can use `check` parameter to run the `ansible-runner` in check mode
   - running playbooks may be cancelled
   - supports execution of concurrent playbooks